com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

-The dataset we will explore in this project with the Spotify Web API [1] which contains songs, users, artists, and playlist data from Spotify audio streaming platform.
+The dataset we will explore in this project is the Spotify dataset which contains songs, users, artists, and playlist data from the Spotify audio streaming platform.
+The dataset is hosted by Spotify and queried through the Spotify Web API [1].

 According to Wikipedia, “Spotify offers digital copyright restricted recorded music and podcasts, including more than 70 million songs, from record labels and media companies.